saim29/saim29.github.io/_pages/about.md

 Research Interests and Projects
 ======
 Broadly, I am interested in working with systems, security and compilers.
-Currently, I am working on providing compiler support for intermittent computation on energy harvesting devices using LLVM
+Currently, I am working on providing compiler support for intermittent computation on energy harvesting devices using LLVM.
+Energy harvesting devices operate without batteries, salvaging energy from the environment to perform computation.
+However, they need to time to recharge themselves after they run out of energy and hence this could cause any program running on these devices to restart entirely, wasting all progress.
+My current research is associated with allowing these devices to store state in memory to that when they come back on, they don't have to restart the program entirely.

 General Interests
 ======